Think cruising isn’t for you? Think again…Celebrity Edge might be just what you’re looking for for your next vacation.

 What exactly do these beverage packages include, you might ask?
 We found this explanation in the terms and conditions…”Classic beverage package option includes beverages up to $9 per serving, all soda selections, fresh and bottled juices, premium coffees, teas and non-premium bottled water, and server gratuities (amount based on gratuity guidelines).
 Classic non-alcoholic beverage package includes all soda selections, fresh and bottled juices, premium coffees, teas and non-premium bottled water and server gratuities (amount based on gratuity guidelines).
 Premium beverage package: Enjoy our entire selection of fine craft beers, top-shelf spirits, premium cocktails and wines-by-the-glass up to $15 per serving.
 Indulge in unique craft cocktails, extra-large martinis, even top-shelf and speciality cocktails.
 Plus, with purchase of this Premium Package, you can enjoy a 20% discount on all wines by the bottle purchased on board, even our prized Reserve Wine list and Rare Wine list.”

-You can choose to have a room allocated at boarding (most cost-efficient) or pay a little extra to select the exact room you want – we recommend one by either of the lift locations as this ship is a lot bigger than you think!
+You can choose to have a room allocated at boarding (most cost-efficient) or pay a little extra to select the exact room you want – we recommend one mid-ship, by either of the lift locations as this ship is a lot bigger than you think!
 It will definitely come in handy if you’re mobility restricted or have a family with you.
 Couples might not mind their room location so much, though we admit a central room is definitely a plus when you’ve left your power bank or jacket behind!

 Entertainment wise, there’s plenty to explore onboard Celebrity Edge.
 We loved their modern casino, complete with events, tournaments and its own bar, and theatre buffs will no doubt enjoy the modern musical interpretations of classics like Shakespeare with the Edge’s own ‘A Hot Summer Night’s Dream’ (we’ll admit it’s not our cup of tea, but you do you).
 Head to The Club to check out Celebrity Edge’s laser maze, drone racing, archery, retro gaming and interactive game shows during the day, or dance to DJs and live music come nightfall.
 There’s plenty of resources to take care of the younger sailors too so the adults can relax – bliss!

-Those who don’t want to arrive home with excess baggage can work off those buffet binges at the fitness centre, but if that all sounds like too much hard work, just head to Celebrity Edge’s huge rooftop pool (or their martini-shaped hot tub) and enjoy some cocktails while the DJ takes care of the tunes.
+Those who don’t want to arrive home with excess baggage can work off those buffet binges at the fitness centre, but if that all sounds like too much hard work, just head to Celebrity Edge’s huge rooftop pool (or their martini glass-shaped hot tub) and enjoy some cocktails while the DJ takes care of the tunes.
 If it’s a little chilly or you’d like some adults-only hydro relaxation, head indoors to the solarium.
 No matter what you’re after, Celebrity Edge has it covered.

 There are a huge range of routes on offer all throughout Europe, taking you to some of our favourite destinations.
 You can explore Stavanger, Oslo and Copenhagen if you’re feeling the Nordic vibe, or perhaps Santorini, Bilbao, Lisbon and Malta’s picturesque Valletta if you’re looking for warmer climes.
 We’ve visited all of these destinations and love them – let us know your faves!
 You can also take in the seaside opulence of Monte Carlo and Montenegro, or party beachside in Mykonos and Croatia.
 If you’re feeling the call of the Caribbean, sailings out of Fort Lauderdale in Florida open up destinations such as British Virgin Islands, Puerto Rico, Grand Cayman, Aruba and Mexico.